 In 1963 I had to resign from the army due to my health condition.
 I lived a long time in the severe northern climate and it resulted in my foot artery congestion.
 The doctors said it might mean amputation of my foot.
 The doctor said that if I wanted to survive, I had to change the climatic conditions and my job.
-I resigned and decided to move to my parents in Kiev.
-By that time the relations between my wife and me were misbalanced.
+By that time the relations between my first wife Maria Akimova and me were misbalanced.
 I divorced her immediately after I resigned.
-I left her everything we had in Arkhangelsk.
-I left Arkhangelsk having just one small suitcase.
 I went to my parents in Kiev.
 I was 43 and had to start life anew.
 Probably to make my life easier 'Destiny' sent me another wife Asia German.
-Asia was about to marry Yakov Tsegliar, a composer, but when we met we understood instantly that we were to be together.
-We got married.
-We had a common wedding.
-Of course, a traditional Jewish wedding was out of the question: I was a member of the party and we were both atheists.
 We lived a happy life together.
-I moved into Asia's one-bedroom apartment.
 Asia was a dentist.
 The doctors she knew saved my leg.
 I didn't even need a surgery.
 I jogged in the morning until two years before, when I had to stop jogging in the morning.
 I jogged 7.5 km on weekdays and 10 km at weekends.
 I was a hockey and a box referee for many years.
 It was hard.
 I used to be referee at 3 hockey matches in a row: children at first, 3 15-minute periods, junior teams, 3 20-minute periods, and then adult games.
 I was on ice all this time.
 A referee has to be in the center of the field.
-Besides enjoying the sport, it also paid well and was a good addition to our family budget.
+Besides enjoying the sport, it also paid well and was a good addition to our family budget..